 Collaborative learning cohort

-As a member of a learning cohort, you share experience and insights with other professionals in similar positions.
-You explore common challenges while building long-term relationships and valuable networking opportunities.
+As a member of a learning cohort, you share experience and insights with other professionals in similar adult education settings.
+You explore real-world challenges and utilize the experience of our faculty scholars who help connect cutting-edge research with workable solutions.

 Flexible internships allow you to focus on your individual interests in adult education.
 We work with you to design an internship that targets your own population and is aligned with your professional goals.
 Many students complete the internship within in their own organization, provided it is outside their current job description.